Lalit-Patel21/DevTinder/src/apiList.md

 GET /user/requests/received
 GET /user/feed - gets you the profiles of other users on platform

-status : ignore, interested, accepeted, rejected
+status : ignored, interested, accepeted, rejected